Click to enlarge

 In stock: 2-5 days delivery

-The house itself becomes a character watchful, confining, and full of rules that make no sense until it’s too late.
-That locked room upstairs looms over everything, a constant reminder that secrets are not just hidden here they are protected.
-And the more Millie observes the Winchesters, the clearer it becomes that someone in this house is lying.
-Maybe more than one person.
+The house itself becomes a character: watchful, confining, full of rules that make no sense until it is too late.
+That locked room upstairs looms over everything, a constant reminder that secrets are not just hidden here: they are protected.
+Millie can feel the pull of that room, a magnetic force drawing her curiosity.
+What is inside?
+Why is it off-limits?
+And why does Nina's mood darken every time someone mentions it?
+The more Millie observes the Winchesters, the clearer it becomes that someone in this house is lying.

 Dark, addictive, and brutally clever, The Housemaid is a domestic thriller that thrives on manipulation and misdirection.
-It reminds us that the most dangerous prisons don’t always have bars and that sometimes, the person everyone underestimates is the one who knows exactly what they’re doing.
+It reminds us that the most dangerous prisons do not always have bars, and that sometimes the person everyone underestimates is the one who knows exactly what they are doing.
+Freida McFadden crafts a story that lingers in the mind long after the final page, challenging perceptions of guilt and innocence.
+The narrative tension is relentless, each chapter ending on a note that begs you to continue reading.

 Customer feedback